The Amex EveryDay® Credit Card from American Express review

-However, for a limited time, select cardholders will be able to redeem reward points at a boosted 1 cent-per-point rate to cover card charges — a 40 percent increase from the standard 0.6 cent redemption value for statement credits.
+However, a new special offer allows select cardholders will be able to redeem reward points at a boosted 1 cent-per-point rate to cover card charges — a 40 percent increase from the standard 0.6 cent redemption value for statement credits.
 Travel might still be a more valuable use of your rewards, but it’s an offer worth considering if you’ve shelved your travel plans for now.

 Amex EveryDay: Benefits